Agnieszkalukasiak/Film_Hit_prediction/README.md

 ---

-#### User story 1 - Create Dashboard (BR1)
+#### User story 1 - Create Dashboard (BR1,BR2)

 * As a User I want to be able to access an easy-to-use dashboard that showcases graphs and other relevant information.
 The dashboard is divided up into 5 different pages, Project Summary, Feature Correlation, Revenue Predictor, Project Hypotheses and Validation and ML Movie Revenue Preditiction Pipeline.
-You can find a detailed outline of the 5 pages below.
+You can find a detailed outline of the pages below.

-#### User Story 2 - Dataset Access (BR1)
+#### User Story 2 - Dataset Access (BR1, BR2)

-* As a Software Developer, I want to have access to a dataset which will allow me to create this project and carry out the necessary tasks to manipulate and visualize data.
-The dataset was sourced from Kaggle.
+* As a Software Developer, I aim to obtain a dataset that will enable me to build this project and perform essential tasks related to data manipulation and visualization.
+The dataset originates from Kaggle.

-#### User Story 3 - Data Cleaning (BR1)
+#### User Story 3 - Data Cleaning (BR1,BR2)

 * As a Software Developer, I must clean the data in order to handle missing values and remove errors and inconsistencies.
-I also need to encode the string data and filter out the irrelevant data to the requiered parameters prior to greenlighting, so that I have a dataset to work with for our project.
+I also need to encode the string data and filter out the irrelevant data to the requiered parameters prior to greenlighting, so that I have a dataset to work with for the project.

+#### User Story 4 - Automated Data Loading (BR1, BR2)

+* As a Software Developer, I plan to utilize automated data loading by importing CSV files into my Jupyter Notebooks.
+This approach is beneficial when working with multiple datasets or needing to load data repeatedly.

+#### User Story 5 - Data Visualization (BR1)
+* As a User, I want data to be represented through graphs, scatterplots, and other visualizations.
+This will enhance understanding and make the information more visually appealing for the client.

+#### User Story 6 - Cross Industry Standard Process for Data Mining (CRISP-DM) (BR1, BR2)

+* As a Software Developer, I will follow the CRISP-DM methodology to guide me through each stage of the project, from business understanding to deployment.

+#### User Story 7 - Validate Hypothesis (BR1, BR2)

+* As a User, I want to understand the project hypotheses and the methods used to validate them.

+#### User Story 8 - Feature Engineering (BR1, BR2)

+* As a Software Developer, I want to perform Feature Engineering on the data to transform raw data into a format that enhances the ability of machine learning models to recognize patterns, relationships, and trends.

+#### User Story 9 - Business Requirements (BR1, BR2)

+* As a Client, I want to ensure that the established Business Requirements are fulfilled and that the implemented features function correctly to meet those requirements.

+#### User Story 10 - Deployment (BR1, BR2)

+* As a Software Developer, I must deploy the website to Heroku and ensure that it runs smoothly without any errors.

+---

 ## Hypothesis and how to validate?